Witiko/doctoral-thesis/main.md

 \label{sec:rank-based-fusion}

-The systematic errors of structural and semantic matching techniques also affect the ranking of results in document retrieval systems.
+The systematic errors of structural and semantic matching techniques also affect the ranking of results in information retrieval systems.
 As a result, different information retrieval systems can agree on a small portion of the most relevant documents, but each individual system will miss the great majority of relevant documents.